IDE integration

 Not all scan settings might be available in the IDE.

-You can find more information on Conformance Scan directly in your IDE on the Help tab.
+You can find more information on API Scan directly in your IDE on the Help tab.

-With the OpenAPI extension, you can run Security Audit straight from the IntelliJ window: just click the 42C button at the top edge.
-You need a token to authenticate to Security Audit, so on the first time you must provide your email address so that we can send you the token.
+With the OpenAPI extension, you can run Security Audit straight from the IDE: just click the button at the top edge.
+You need a token to authenticate to Security Audit.

-Like in 42Crunch Platform, running Security Audit from IntelliJ gives an audit score for the API definition and produces a report on the found issues.
+Like in 42Crunch Platform, running Security Audit from your IDE gives an audit score for the API definition and produces a report on the found issues.
 However, navigating a report is bit different from the platform UI.

 The scoring, issue IDs, and the descriptions and remediations for all found issues are shown on the right.